3 minute read

 Well popular media sources, such as mainstream news and social media, often discuss scientific findings originally reported in peer-reviewed papers published by academic journals.
 And for countless business schools and universities worldwide, the research that they produce defines them.

 But there’s more to it than just boosting a business school or university’s profile.
-In fact, recent research, which analysed over 800 academic research papers suggests that the level of popular media coverage for a given paper is strongly linked to the attention it receives within the scientific community.
+In fact, research, which analysed over 800 academic research papers suggests that the level of popular media coverage for a given paper is strongly linked to the attention it receives within the scientific community.

 Using a metrics calculator, the researchers looked at the scores and compared this to the number of citations received over time and found that either the media are covering the papers with the most scientific impact, or those research papers that are receiving more attention in media such as mainstream news and social media, are cited more in peer-reviewed literature – it appears that the latter is more likely the reason.